 Because he is mostly associated with thrillers, it is interesting to see how emotional invested Hitchcock really is in what constitutes an old-fashioned love triangle with a sports background.
-At first glance, the film is closer to Rocky than to Psycho.
+At first glance, the film is closer to Rocky (1976) than to Psycho (1960).
 But if you look closer at the director’s oeuvre, Hitchcock was always as much interested in love as he was in murder — in his movies, romantic entanglements are usually filled with drama and mystery.

 The title refers to both a boxing ring and a wedding band.
 It also alludes to a bracelet given to the girl by her new admirer.
 This is a particularly interesting item that seems to have been carefully selected by the director.
 It’s a serpent, an obvious reference to the original sin.
-Hitchcock liked his biblical allegories and here, although not all that subtle, the reference is an effective way of keeping the topic of forbidden sexual desire in the viewer’s mind.
+Hitchcock liked his biblical allegories and here, although not all that subtle, the reference is an effective way of keeping the topic of forbidden sexual desire in the audience’s mind.

 There are many visual innovations throughout the entire film so one has to pay careful attention in order to notice them.
 Some touches are so subtle – the flat champagne is one of them — that you’ll probably miss them.